 Extra Reward tip: Get Rewarded for your business travel

 If you’re travelling for business often, make sure you sign up to Norwegian Reward.
 The more you fly, the more perks you get, such as CashPoint boosts, free seat selection and free Fast Track.
 We call these benefits Rewards, and you get your first one after just six one-way flights.
 That includes stopovers, too!

 If you know you’re going to need Internet connectivity on a work flight, make sure the plane you’re travelling on has WiFi.
 If it doesn’t, be sure to download everything you’ll need in advance.
 Take screenshots of websites, download emails and print out reports.

-Norwegian offers free WiFi on most flights in Europe, Argentina and between the US and the Caribbean.
+Norwegian offers free WiFi on most flights.
 The airline is also rolling out a premium WiFi service on its Boeing 737-800 aircraft, which fly a variety of routes worldwide.
 Premium WiFi customers can use free WiFi or choose from two paid packages: SOCIAL+SURF and STREAM+SURF, which both offer faster speeds.
 Look out for the WiFi symbol when you book your flight.